Wake Family Law

 North Carolina is an “equitable distribution” state.
 This means an equal division of all marital property is typically considered “equitable” although the court may consider factors that may make an equal division inequitable.

-Marital property includes all property acquired from the date of marriage to the date of separation – with the exception of property that was inherited by or gifted to a particular spouse by a third party.
-Gifts between spouses are marital property.
-Property is presumed to be marital property if it was acquired during the marriage regardless of which spouse has his or her name on the title.
+Marital property generally includes all assets acquired between the date of marriage and the date of separation, with limited exceptions.
+Property inherited by or gifted to one spouse by a third party is considered separate property.
+However, gifts between spouses are treated as marital property.
+Property acquired during the marriage is presumed to be marital, regardless of which spouse holds legal title.

 The law regarding equitable distribution in NC is complex and extensive.
 The family law attorneys at WFLG can provide consultation and guidance in evaluating your assets and liabilities for equitable distribution purposes.